Join an award-winning nonprofit that helps create kind, confident, and curious kids through nature-based outdoor adventures.

 Hours are dependent on organizational needs, vary by season, typically total between 32 hours and 60 hours per week, depending on the season, and range from 7:30a – 6p Monday through Friday, with the occasional weekend, evening, and/or overnight work requirements.

-This is a full-time, exempt, “at will” position that reports to the Program Director.
+This is a full-time, salaried, exempt, “at will” position that reports to the Program Director.

-The Wake Site Manager position is open until filled.
-Early applications are encouraged.
+The Site Manger position is open until filled.
 Only complete applications will be reviewed.

-- A cover letter that explains your interest in working as a Site Manager at Schoolhouse of Wonder (maximum one page)
+- A cover letter that explains your interest in working as the Site Manager at Schoolhouse of Wonder (maximum one page).
+Please include your email and phone number.

 - Your resume (maximum one page).
 Do not include photos of yourself on your resume.